monk-io/docs/docs/lifecycle/cluster-create-1.md

 :::caution warning

-The instances created by Monk using `grow` are essentially black boxes - the user is not supposed to change their configuration by hand or even log into them via ssh.
-Attempting to reconfigure such instance by other means than Monk may render it unstable or unusable.
+The instances created by MonkOS using `grow` are essentially black boxes - the user is not supposed to change their configuration by hand or even log into them via ssh.
+Attempting to reconfigure such instance by other means than MonkOS may render it unstable or unusable.

 :::

 ## Adding peers manually

 In addition to recommended Automatic provisioning, there is an option to add new peers manually.
 This operation can be performed by hand or automated by some custom scripting.
-You can use this method, for instance, to plug on-premise bare metal servers into your existing Monk cluster or even bootstrap an entire cluster from such machines.
+You can use this method, for instance, to plug on-premise bare metal servers into your existing MonkOS cluster or even bootstrap an entire cluster from such machines.

 The process to add new peer is relatively simple thanks to _Monkcodes_ and can be used to put almost any linux machine under Monk's control.